 Dave and my daughters had to leave our home.
 We had no money.
 Dave and I had been making ends meet by running the tour company together.
 We had gone out every night on our old school bus, him driving and me talking.
 I didn’t know what to do.
 We moved to Springfield, Illinois, where a good man put us up in his trailer.
 I decided I was going to marry that man, but couldn’t leave my husband behind.

 I put the girls in Catholic school in Springfield with the money I could scrape together.
 On Sundays we drove four hours to the prison to visit Dave, after driving to Chicago Fridays to do the tours Fridays and Saturdays.
 We did that for a year.
-My mom and brother wouldn’t even let us have Christmas with them, because Dave had shamed the familuy.
+My mom and brother wouldn’t even let us have Christmas with them, because Dave had shamed the family.

 When he was released on parole after a year in prison, Dave came to live with us in Springfield.
 I still remember as one of the happiest days of my life Christmas Eve that winter after Dave was released from prison.
 That night we went to Mass at St. Aloysius.
 I saw the parents of the man who had taken us in.
 They told me they were happy about my taking Dave back.
 They were good people.
 That great man I have never spoken to again.
+I think about him often and hope that he is doing well.

 Needless to say, Dave never got his job back.
 His career as a firefighter for decades–in the military and in the public sector–was destroyed.
 After winning many awards as a journalist and writing a book which should have received a Pulitzer Prize, he has never published anything again.
 New arson laws were established because of his book.
 Isn’t that ironic?